gracelang/language/spec.md

 Grace blocks are lambda expressions, with or without parameters.
-If a parameter list is present, the parameters are separated by commas and the list is terminated by the `->` symbol.
+If a parameter list is present, the parameters are separated by commas and the list is separated from the body of the block by the `->` symbol.

     { do.something }
     { i -> i + 1 }
     { i:Number -> i + 1 }
     { sum, next -> sum + next }

+Blocks are lexically scoped, and can close over any visible field or parameter.
+The body of a block consists of a sequence of declarations and expressions; declarations are local to the block.
+An empty body is allowed, and is equivalent to `done`.
+A `return` statement inside a block returns from the enclosing method.

 Blocks construct objects containing a method named `apply`, or `apply(n)`, or `apply(n, m)`, …, where the number of parameters to `apply`